s4k10503/WatermelonGameClone/README.md

 - [ ] Display the next operable sphere
 - [ ] Display today's score ranking
 - [ ] Display the circle of evolution

+#### Out Game

+- [x] Restart button: Click to move to initialized main scene
+- [ ] My Score button: Click to move to Score Scene?
+- [x] Back to title button: Click to move to title scene

 ## Requirements